touchlab/Kermit/website/docs/index.md

 Kermit is a Kotlin Multiplatform logging library.

 It's primary purpose is to allow log statements from Kotlin code to be written to composable log outputs.
-Out of the box, the library defaults to platform-specific loggers such as Logcat and OSLog, but is easy to extend and configure.
+Out of the box, the library defaults to platform-specific loggers such as `Logcat` and `OSLog`, but is easy to extend and configure.

 :::tip